Scaling Embedding Layers in Language Models: Introduction

 \section{Introduction}

-Embedding layers in language models map discrete tokens to continuous vector representations \citep{mikolov2013efficient, sennrich2015neural}.
-These layers can be implemented as lookup tables, enabling efficient retrieval of embeddings using hash- or tree-based data structures.
-This allows embedding layers to be offloaded to main memory or even secondary storage (e.g., disk) with minimal impact on inference speed.
-This is desirable, as main memory and secondary storage are significantly more cost-effective than accelerators (e.g., GPUs and TPUs~\citep{memory_disk_price}).
-These advantages drive our exploration of methods for scaling up embedding layers.
+Input embedding layers in language models map discrete tokens to continuous vector representations~\citep{mikolov2013efficient, sennrich2015neural} before passing them to the subsequent layers.
+Since tokens are typically simple integer values, the mapping can be implemented purely as memory fetch operations with no additional computation needed.
+This allows embedding layers to be offloaded from the limited accelerator memory to main memory or even to secondary storage, such as solid-state drives, with minimal impact on inference speed.
+This is highly desirable, as main memory and secondary storage are significantly more cost-effective than accelerator memory (e.g., GPUs and TPUs)~\citep{memory_disk_price}.
+These advantages motivate us to explore methods for scaling up embedding layers.

-However, scaling the embedding layer by simply increasing the vocabulary size has limited benefits.
-The first issue is the coupling between the input embedding layer and the output (logits) layer: (i) It is common to share weights between the input embedding and the output layer.
-In this case, the weights already reside in the accelerator memory as they are needed for logits computation, which eliminates the benefits of offloading the input embedding. (ii) Even when the weight \emph{parameters} are not shared, the weight \emph{shapes} are tied to the vocabulary size and embedding dimension.
-When scaling the input embedding by increasing the vocabulary size, as explored in prior studies \citep{wang2019improving, zheng2021allocating, liang2023xlm, tao2024scaling}, the inference cost also increases due to the size growth of the output embedding that is used to compute logits \citep{dagan2024getting}.
-This scaling becomes computationally impractical beyond a vocabulary size of a few hundred thousands.

-The second issue is that the benefits of scaling the vocabulary diminish, even when computational costs can be mitigated by advances in accelerators or smarter algorithms~\citep{joulin2017efficient,shim2017svd}: Scaling leads to a large number of \emph{tail tokens}, that have low frequency in the training corpus.
-The training of their (input and output) embeddings receives very few updates which results in representations that are of lower quality \citep{liao2021efficient, dou2024sailor}.
-Our experiments with GPT-2 models \citep{radford2019language} pre-trained on WebText \citep{openwebtext} confirm these limitations: Only 7.3\% of embedding vectors in a 2M vocabulary receive more than 100 updates over 100M training tokens, compared to 97.6\% for a 32K vocabulary.
-Additionally, we observe performance degradation and a linear increase in accelerator memory usage when the vocabulary size exceeds 1M (\Cref{sec:scale_vocab}).